Film academy reviewing Oscar campaigns after surprise nomination

 The academy limits how studios can reach out to voters, how often and what they can say in any communications as part of their Oscars campaigns.

-Puck reported that the wife of the film director, actress Mary McCormack, and friends had "emailed and called tons of members of the Academy's actors branch, begging them to see the little-watched alcoholic drama and post online about Riseborough's searing performance."
+Puck reported that the wife of the film director, actress Mary McCormack, and friends had "emailed and called tonnes of members of the Academy's actors branch, begging them to see the little-watched alcoholic drama and post online about Riseborough's searing performance".

 Representatives for McCormack and Riseborough did not immediately respond to requests for comment.